PatilShreyas/EasyUpiPayment-Android/docs/pages/transaction-details.md

 # Getting Transaction Details

-Once transaction is completed, `onTransactionCompleted()` gets invoked (as we seen in previous section).
+Once the transaction is completed, `onTransactionCompleted()` gets invoked (as we seen in previous section).
 In that callback, you'll get instance of `TransactionDetails`.

 `TransactionDetails` instance includes details about previously completed transaction.
 To get details, below method of TransactionDetails are useful: